-Eighty-three percent of small businesses have no formal cybersecurity plan, a Symantec study found.
-This leaves entrepreneurs dangerously vulnerable to falling victim to hacking.
-Sixty percent of small and medium-sized businesses that get hacked are out of business within six months, the National Cyber Security Alliance says.
+A Symantec study found that eighty-three percent of small businesses have no formal cybersecurity plan.
+Unfortunately, this leaves entrepreneurs dangerously vulnerable to falling victim to hacking.
+Sixty percent of small and medium-sized companies that get hacked are out of business within six months, the National Cyber Security Alliance says.
 To help keep your company from becoming a statistic, here are some basic security concepts and terms every business owner should know.

 Basic Security Terms Every Business Owner Should Know

-In recent years, 96 percent of cyberattacks have fallen into nine major categories.
-In 2016, Verizon reported that the top three attack methods involved phishing, point of sale (POS) and stolen credentials.
+Ninety-six percent of cyberattacks have fallen into nine major categories in recent years.
+For example, in 2016, Verizon reported that the top three attack methods involved phishing, point of sale (POS), and stolen credentials.

 Phishing is a method of social engineering which relies on deception to trick people into divulging confidential information.
-It uses tools such as email, website links or phone calls to extract passwords, credit card numbers or other sensitive information.
+It uses email, website links, or phone calls to extract passwords, credit card numbers, or other sensitive information.
 For example, an attacker might email you a message pretending to be from Facebook, asking you to click on a link and log into your account to address an issue regarding your account.
-When you click on the link, instead of being directed to Facebook’s site, you get redirected to a fake site where your password will be recorded and stolen when you type it in.
+However, when you click on the link, instead of being directed to Facebook’s site, you get redirected to a fake site where your password will be recorded and stolen when you type it in.

-Point of sale attacks steal customer credit card data by intercepting it during the purchase process.
+Point of sale attacks steals customer credit card data by intercepting it during the purchase process.
 One type of POS attack is skimming, which involves physically installing additional hardware onto POS terminals to record credit card data for use or copying.
-A non-physical alternative to skimming is deploying POS malware, which is a software code that electronically steals credit card data as customers are using their cards.
-To use POS malware, attackers must first install it onto the target’s network.
-This is usually done by finding a vulnerable device or application on a company’s network and using it to gain access to the part of the network hosting the company’s POS software.
+A non-physical alternative to skimming is deploying POS malware, a software code that electronically steals credit card data as customers use their cards.
+However, attackers must first install it onto the target’s network to use POS malware.
+This is usually done by finding a vulnerable device or application on a company’s network and using it to gain access to the part of the network hosting its POS software.

-Stolen credentials attacks steal passwords and other vital information from targets using a number of methods.
-One method is outright stealing a password by physical observation or by using a computer to randomly guess password information, the latter known as a brute force attack.
-Another method is electronically eavesdropping on a network in order to intercept password information, known as a man-in-the-middle attack.
+Stolen credentials attacks steal passwords and other vital information from targets using several methods.
+One method is outright stealing a password by physical observation or using a computer to randomly guess password information, the latter known as a brute force attack.
+Another technique is electronically eavesdropping on a network to intercept password information, a man-in-the-middle attack.
 Other methods involve masquerading as authorized users, e.g., requesting a password reset to be emailed to a compromised email account.

 As a safeguard against cyberattacks or other emergencies, cybersecurity specialists employ disaster recovery strategies to ensure that there is always a backup copy of vital data available for use on a backup site.
 Backup sites come in three varieties.
-A cold backup site is office or datacenter space where servers can be migrated in case of emergency.
-A warm backup site is space that has backup servers in place ready to have a backup copy of your data loaded onto them from tapes or a backup service.
-A hot backup site is a mirror of your datacenter infrastructure with both servers and recent data backups ready to use.
+A cold backup site is an office or data center space where servers can be migrated in an emergency.
+A warm backup site is a space that has backup servers in place ready to have a backup copy of your data loaded onto them from tapes or a backup service.
+Finally, a hot backup site mirrors your data center infrastructure with both servers and recent data backups ready to use.